 Specific uses have additional landscape requirements.
 The following uses require 15 feet of Type I landscaping on all sides when located above ground and not housed within a building or accessory to another use, and if located outside of a public right of way:

 - Water distribution facilities

 - Equipment and vehicle storage yards if located in a Transition Area or visible from a public right of way.

-The uses below require 10' of Type II landscaping along the street frontage and 10' of Type III landscaping along interior property lines, unless a more stringent requirement is specified elsewhere in the Land Use Code:
+The uses below require 10 feet of Type II landscaping along the street frontage and 10 feet of Type III landscaping along interior property lines, unless a more stringent requirement is specified elsewhere in the Land Use Code:

 - Commercial or public parking lot not serving a primary use